-- There is a 1.059% loan origination fee on all subsidized and unsubsidized loans disbursed on or after October 1, 2019.
+- There is a 1.0597% loan origination fee on all subsidized and unsubsidized loans and 4.228% for PLUS loans disbursed on or after October 1, 2020 and before October 1, 2022.
 The loan fee will be proportionately deducted for each loan disbursement.

-- You may decline your loan funds and/or cancel future disbursements by submitting a written statement to the Financial Aid Office 30 days prior to disbursement.
+- You may decline your loan funds and/or cancel future disbursements by submitting a written statement to the Financial Aid Office.

 - When you leave school (graduate/transfer/officially withdraw) or enroll for less than half time status you will be required to complete Exit Counseling at studentaid.gov.

 - If, after leaving school, you decide to return and attend at half-time status or above, you may be eligible for an In-School Deferment.
 This deferment allows you to temporarily stop payments on your Direct Loans.
 Click here for further information.